Datawheel/canon-stats/docs/COMPLEXITY.md

 # Complexity
+As an academic field, Economic Complexity studies the geography and dynamics of economic activities using methods inspired in ideas from complex systems, networks, and computer science.

-This module allows to calculate different Economic Complexity measures.
+This module allows to calculate Economic Complexity measures.
+For further references about methodology and implicances of Economic Complexity itself, you can visit [oec.world](https://oec.world/en/resources/methods#economic-complexity).

 ## Endpoints